ELFREELAND/minecraft_sheep/README.md

 ## Key assumptions and notes
 There are a couple key assumptions being made here:
 - Grass growth is a simple process in which all dirt blocks have an equal chance to turn into a grass block on a tick.
 This is not entirely realistic, since grass growth is contingent on spreading from an adjacent block, but as long as dirt blocks consistently have adjacent grass blocks it should work.
 - The goal is to have the greatest rate of sheep regenerating their wool.
-I am ignoring the fact that sheep only regenerate wool if they don't already have any.
+We will ignore the fact that sheep only regenerate wool if they don't already have any.
 So really the goal is to have the greatest rate of sheep eating grass.
 - Another important thing to note is that pastures can be discussed in terms of *blocks* or *area*.
 One block is canonically one square meter, So pasture size has units of area.
 However, area in minecraft is discretized, i.e. you cannot have fractional area.
 For this reason, pasture area will be discussed using the term *blocks*, but using units of m<sup>2</sup>.

 ## Math